elimelt/notes/operating-systems/v2-concurrency/5-synchronizing-access-to-shared-objects.md

   * Lets try to take the lock again - this is needed even if
   * we get here for the first time (shortly after failing to
   * acquire the lock), to make sure that we get a wakeup once
-  * it’s unlocked.
+  * it's unlocked.
 Later on, if we sleep, this is the
   * operation that gives us the lock.
 We xchg it to -1, so
   * that when we release the lock, we properly wake up the
   * other waiters: